keylime/keylime/docs/rest_apis.rst

     :param string mask: Mask for what PCRs from the TPM are included in the quote.
     :param string vmask: Mask for what PCRs from the TPM are included in the quote.
     :param string partial: Is either "0" or "1".
 If set to "1" the public key is excluded in the response.
+    :param string ima_ml_entry: (optional) Line offset of the IMA entry list.
+If not present, 0 is assumed.

     **Example Response:**